-Tara: But I found it quite sad that the Rajneeshees kind of ended up reinforcing the fears of these people.
-As in, these people basically hated them for having sex and having different life choices to them but then they ended up actually poisoning the whole town.
+Tara: But I found it quite sad that the Rajneeshees ended up reinforcing the fears of the Oregonians.
+As in, the locals basically hated them for having sex and having different life choices to them but then they ended up actually poisoning the whole town.
 Which is unfortunate.

-Tara: Unfortunate for the potential for these white folk to ever trust anyone who isn’t the same as them.
+Tara: Unfortunate for the potential for these white folks to ever trust anyone who isn’t the same as them.

-Tara: One thing I feel like the documentary sort of glossed over was what went down after the Rajneeshees brought in the homeless people to boost their votes.
-Initially it seemed like Sheela had figured out how to fix some really deep-seated social problems by actually treating these people like human beings (which the U.S. still fails to do obviously) then the Oregonians blocked these people from registering to vote, and suddenly they were turning on the Rajneeshees, who were in turn drugging them!
-It kind of seemed to gloss over some fairly integral happenings in between.
+Tara: One thing I feel like the documentary glossed over was what went down after the Rajneeshees brought in the homeless people to boost their votes.
+Initially it seemed like Sheela had figured out how to fix some really deep-seated social problems by actually treating homeless people like human beings (which the U.S. still fails to do for the most part) then the Oregonians blocked them from registering to vote, and suddenly they were turning on the Rajneeshees, who were in turn drugging them!
+It seemed to gloss over some fairly integral happenings in between.